skalenetwork/documentation/validators/soft-upgrade-denali.md

 ### Important notes

-1. Make sure you updated your geth node to 1.10.1 version with Berlin hard-fork support
+1. Make sure you updated your geth node to 1.10.1 version with Berlin hard-fork support.

-2. Make sure iptables-persistent, btrfs-progs, lsof, lvm2, psmisc packages are installed (`dpkg -l | grep <package>`)
+2. Make sure iptables-persistent, btrfs-progs, lsof, lvm2, psmisc packages are installed (`dpkg -l | grep <package>`).

 3. You can install btrfs-progs, lsof, lvm2, psmisc packages using the following commands:
     ```shell